Masculinity: Medieval and Victorian eras

 Jeffrey Richards describes a European "medieval masculinity which was essentially Christian and chivalric," which included concepts like courage, respect for women of all classes and generosity.
 According to David Rosen, the traditional view of scholars (such as J. R. R. Tolkien) that Beowulf is a tale of medieval heroism overlooks the similarities between Beowulf and the monster Grendel.
 The masculinity exemplified by Beowulf "cut[s] men off from women, other men, passion and the household".

 In Arab culture, Hatim al-Tai is known to be a model of Arab manliness.
 It is said that he used to give away everything he possessed except for his mount and weapons.

+In China, the martial hero occupied a central place in masculine ideals, with military figures celebrated in official history, popular religion, and literature alike.
+Martial prowess was institutionalized as a masculine ideal through the civil examination system's military counterpart, the wuju (武举), established in 702 CE, which tested candidates in archery, horsemanship, and strength.
+The veneration of military figures extended into religious life; generals such as Guan Yu were posthumously deified, his temples spreading across China from the Song dynasty onward.
+His composure while a surgeon scraped poison from his bone without anesthesia became an enduring archetype of masculine indifference to physical suffering.
+The monk Lu Zhishen, who uproots a willow tree bare-handed in Water Margin, represented a related ideal of masculine physical transcendence.